Design Consultant, ASID

 Having pictures and addresses will help our designer find the best colors for you, even if we no longer have the exact selection available.

-Ask your New Home Sales Agent for available homes they think you should check out.
+Ask your New Home Sales Agent for available homes that you can check out.

 5. Don't forget to look at the exterior colors.